TheSoftNode/TheSoftNode/README.md

 ### Hi there 👋

+- 👀I'm interested in all web and data technologies.

 - 🔭 I’m currently working on a **SaaS project** using **Django**, a **full-stack fundraising app** with **NestJS**, **React**, and **Clarity** smart contract language, and **SoftLearn**, a Learning Management System.

 - 🌱 I’m exploring **Web3**, **blockchain**, **smart contracts**, and **Ethereum** technologies with **Clarity** and **Solidity**.